ADGVLOGS/Hackintosh-GV62-8rd-Clover/README.md

 Problem with Apple's ecosystem prices are rediculous.
 I am not paying top dollar for piece of shit hardware.
 My MSi GV62-8rd will be a strong contester in this battle.

 <br>

-What is my specifications and expectations? <br>
+What is my specifications and requirements? <br>

 <br>
 - my NVME SSD needs to work <br>
 - Needs to duel boot with Windows <br>
 - My GTX 1050ti needs to work<br>
 - My sound/bluetooth needs to be working<br>

+If i comply with the above i can proudly say the project was a success.

 </p>

 #### This is my laptop i am using.